realpython/python-guide/docs/writing/style.rst

 Using this convention generously is encouraged: any method or property that is not intended to be used by client code should be prefixed with an underscore.
-This will guarantee a better separation of duties and easier modifications of existing code, and it will always be possible to publicize a private property, while privatising a public property might be a much harder operation.
+This will guarantee a better separation of duties and easier modification of existing code; it will always be possible to publicize a private property, while privatising a public property might be a much harder operation.

 Returning values